bartolini/Virgo-framework/README.txt

 This is PHP5 OOP MVC framework.
 Very easy to use, fast, light and secure.

+FOR BASIC INFO ABOUT FRAMEWORK USAGE PLEASE CHECK 'TUTORIAL' BRANCH.

 Basic features:
 - full MVC
 - integrated with smarty template engine